Connecting to Amazon Athena via ODBC

 The official release date for this macOS driver update is set for June 2017, and it will also be available for Windows, Linux, and other Unix-like OS in the near future.

-- Working JDBC connection to an AWS Athena Instance
+- Working JDBC connection to an AWS Athena Instance using the current version of the Athena JDBC driver

 - Installation of OpenLink Software’s Lite Edition ODBC-JDBC Bridge (Mac OS X Guide)